manitu-opensource/certbundreport-parser/README.md

 }
 ```

-Each element of the returned array contains one incident line from the original mail from CERT BUND, the array keys are the columns, e.g.
+Each element of the returned array contains one incident line from the original mail from CERT-Bund, the array keys are the columns, e.g.

 ```php
 array(2) {